The 2018 Asia University Rankings reveal the 350+ best colleges and universities in Asia, featuring institutions from 25 countries.

 The university library is the largest of its kind in Asia, holding 11 million books and other resources.

-After moving site in 1952, the main campus is now on the former site of the Qing dynasty imperial gardens and still has some of the original features and landscaping, including gardens, pagodas and historic buildings.
+After relocating in 1952, the main campus is now on the former site of the Qing dynasty imperial gardens and still has some of the original features and landscaping, including gardens, pagodas and historic buildings.

-The gates leading on to campus have painted murals on the ceiling and are well known as attractions in their own right.
+The entrance gates to the campus have murals on the ceiling and are well-known as attractions in their own right.